ender-js/Ender/README.md

 **ender** -- This special key points to your bridge, which tells Ender how to integrate your package!
 This is where the magic happen.
 If you don't provide a bridge with the ender property, or if you're trying to include a package which wasn't intended to work with Ender, no worries!
 Ender will automatically default to a commonjs module integration and automatically add the exported methods directly to ender as top level methods.
 More on this below.

+If you you're not ready to publish your package, but you're ready to test it's integration with ender, don't worry.
+Simply create the package.json file, as if you were going to publish it, then navigate into the root of your directory and run:

+    $ npm install

+This will register a local only copy of your package, which ender will use when you try to build it into your library later:

+    $ ender -b qwery,bean,myPackage

 The Bridge
 ----------
 The bridge is what ender uses to connect modules to the main ender object -- it's what glues together all these otherwise independent packages into your awesome personalized library!